Overview and Policies of the Psychology Program

 Click here for the CGU Faculty/Staff Directory.

-The School of Behavioral and Organizational Sciences is committed to conducting social science research and evaluations that will influence constructive social change, and to providing scholars and practitioners the means to influence the direction of institutions for the betterment of society.
+The Division of Behavioral and Organizational Sciences is committed to conducting social science research and evaluations that will influence constructive social change, and to providing scholars and practitioners the means to influence the direction of institutions for the betterment of society.

-School of Behavioral and Organizational Sciences (SBOS)
+Division of Behavioral and Organizational Sciences (DBOS)

 You are well aware that success in graduate school requires a high level of academic performance.
 The best preparation for the challenges, and possibly the anxiety, raised by this circumstance is a firm understanding of what is expected of you and how you will be evaluated as a graduate student.
 In this section, therefore, we will try to provide you with a straightforward account of the assumptions implicit in the department's relations with graduate students, what is expected of students in the program, and the procedures employed by the department to monitor students' academic performance.